Capturing the Spirit: 1978 Re-Release Campaign Graphics

 From the Collection of Tony Damata

-Special thanks to Scott Bradley, Todd Chamberlain, Tony Damata, Bill Duelly, and Martin Thurn for their contributions to this post.
+Special thanks to Scott Bradley, Todd Chamberlain, Tony Damata, Bill Duelly, Martin Thurn, and Pete Vilmur for their contributions to this post.